gillianroberts1/flask_project_tennis_club/README.md

 * add ability to rent out equipment such as racquets and balls
 * add profile photo of each member
 * allow court to be booked for one hour or two hours
+* be able to record the winner of each match

 #### Set Up
 1. Brief